freitagfelipe/beecrowd/README.md

-# URI Online Judge
+# Beecrowd

-- This is my repository for URI Online Judge.
+- This is my repository for Beecrowd.
 Here you will find my solutions for many problems.
 I hope that if you have any doubts, you can take them out here.